Do I have to use the Coalition Application to apply to the University of South Carolina?

 Will this change any of the application deadlines?

-No. All other application deadlines will apply regardless of which application is used.
-Our application deadlines can be found here.
+No. The Coalition Application is one option.
+All other application deadlines will apply regardless of which application is used.

 If I am a transfer student, do I need to use the Coalition application?